sergobago/neural-punctuation/README.md

 #### Description
 The neural network COMMA and DOT models is always in RAM for high speed
 #### Specifications
-CPU cores 3; RAM 8 GB.
+CPU cores 3; RAM 8 GB

 ## Main.py
 #### Dataset processing